 Clients turn to Tom Griffin when an environmental hurdle threatens their business transactions.
 Having tackled numerous environmental challenges and situations, Tom doesn’t shy away when deals that make business sense involve significant environmental issues.
 He is at his best when crafting practical solutions to complicated problems.
 As managing partner, Tom sees parallels between his experience handling multifaceted legal cases and providing leadership to a growing law firm.

 Tom began his career as an honors attorney with the U.S. Army Corps of Engineers, and has been involved in water law, wetlands, endangered species, National Environmental Policy Act issues, cleanup programs and many other environmental matters for the last 30 years.
 He has a unique understanding of how environmental regulations should be drafted, interpreted and applied.
 He also knows, first-hand, how the agencies that create these regulations work.
-He continues to collaborate with agencies such as the Corps, the U.S. Fish & Wildlife Service, the U.S. Environmental Protection Agency and various state entities.
+He continues to collaborate with agencies such as the Corps, the U.S. Fish and Wildlife Service, the U.S. Environmental Protection Agency and various state entities.

 After years in the courtroom, Tom is still energized by the sound of the gavel.
 But going to court isn’t about Tom.
 Before stepping foot in the courtroom, Tom learns about his client’s business goals and clearly outlines the costs, risks and benefits of litigating their case.
 With his business-oriented approach, Tom helps his clients move forward and achieve their objectives.